gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  Giveaway | "Request body"

-Updates the giveaway by it's ID.
+Make the necessary updates to the giveaway based on its giveaway ID.

 *Success Response:*